markadev/AppleII-VGA/docs/Usage.md

 | bit(s) | Description
 | ------ | -----------
 |  7:6   | reserved
-|  5:4   | Setting non-zero will choose a background color (black, green, amber)
+|  5:4   | Setting non-zero will choose a background color (1=black, 2=green, 3=amber)
 |  3:2   | reserved
-|  1:0   | Setting non-zero will choose a foreground color (black, green, amber)
+|  1:0   | Setting non-zero will choose a foreground color (1=white, 2=green, 3=amber)

+### Registers 2 & 3 - Text character pattern offset & data

+**[write-only]**
+These registers allow the character patterns used by the text mode character generator to be modified.
+To update the patterns of one or more chacters you would first write the character number of the character to update to register 2, and then write 8 bytes of the character's bit pattern to register 3.
+To update multiple contiguous characters you can just continue writing 8 bytes per character to update.

+For example, to replace the '#' character (character number `$A3`) with '£':

+    POKE BASEADDR+2, 163
+    POKE BASEADDR+3, 184
+    POKE BASEADDR+3, 196
+    POKE BASEADDR+3, 132
+    POKE BASEADDR+3, 142
+    POKE BASEADDR+3, 132
+    POKE BASEADDR+3, 132
+    POKE BASEADDR+3, 250
+    POKE BASEADDR+3, 128